AntouanK/Pickard/README.md

 Pickard is a node.js module, able to start a Chrome window, and provide an API to communicate with Chrome ( dev tools ).

 **NOTE**
-( work in progress, currently only for Mas OS X )
+( work in progress, currently works on Mas OS X and Ubuntu.
+For windows you need Chrome Canary )

 ### Sample